803 - Expenditures

 803.3 - District Credit Card Use

 The superintendent [or designee] is authorized to enter into an agreement with a financial institution for the use of district credit cards.
 Use of credit cards will be limited to expenditures necessary to conduct district business.
-Actual and necessary expenditures incurred in the performance of work-related duties include, but are not limited to, travel expenses related to professional development or fulfillment of required job duties, payment of claims related to professional development of the board and employees, and other expenses required by employees and the board in the performance of their duties.
+Actual and necessary expenses incurred in the performance of work-related duties include, but are not limited to, travel expenses related to professional development or fulfillment of required job duties, payment of claims related to professional development of the board and employees, and other expenses required by employees and the board in the performance of their duties.

 Employees and officers using a school district credit or procurement card must submit a detailed, itemized receipt to substantiate all expenditures.
 Failure to provide a proper receipt will make the employee responsible for expenses incurred.
 Those expenses are reimbursed to the school district no later than 10 working days following use of the school district’s credit or procurement card.
 In exceptional circumstances, the superintendent [or designee] may allow a claim without proper receipt.
 Written documentation explaining the exceptional circumstances is maintained as part of the school district’s record of the claim.